-How do acupuncture and Chinese medicine help IBS?
+How do acupuncture and Chinese medicine help IBS symptoms?

-Acupuncture and Chinese medicine can offer an alternative, natural and drug-free way to address IBS.
+Acupuncture and Chinese medicine can offer an alternative, natural and drug-free way to address IBS symptoms.

 This holistic healthcare system looks at the body differently than Western medicine.
 According to Chinese medicine, the body is like a garden that must be cultivated and maintained in order to grow strong and remain healthy.
 Good health happens when all of the organs and meridian systems are balanced and working together.

 According to Chinese medicine theories, there are several possible causes for IBS.

 One of these is an imbalance of the spleen.

 The Spleen is the organ in charge of digestion and assimilation of foods and liquids.
 One of the main functions of the Spleen is to aid in the production of Spleen Qi.
 Spleen Qi is the energy that provides power and nourishment for the entire body.